ballerina-platform/ballerina-lang/docs/server-connectors/jms-client.md

 Message | message | The message conaining the payload to be sent | A Ballerina message PropertyMap | map | A map of optional Ballerina properties | A valid Ballerina map

-Optional parameters that can be defined in propertyMap:
+Optional parameters that can be defined in PropertyMap:

 Parameter Name | Parameter type | Description | Expected Values
 ------------- | ------------------- | ---------------- | ---------------